 The practitioners dispersed throughout the organization generally focus their efforts locally.
 All action, even if globally aligned, is local.
 Centralized full-time resources—assigned to the program management office—also lead more complex cross-functional or enterprise-level projects.
 While there is an obvious requirement for at least one centralized advanced practitioner, depending on the size of the healthcare organization, additional resources may be required.
 The centralized practitioners are advanced practitioners capable of running multiple projects, mentoring others, advising leaders throughout the organization, and in many instances delivering training.
 Another critical component of the program management office is to maintain the deployment metrics and advise the executive leadership team on performance improvement.

 As the deployment progresses, it is essential that it be evaluated for overall efficacy.
-The primary evaluation tools are the deployment ...
+The primary evaluation ...